msgpo/zipalign-android/README.txt

 The "-p" flag aligns any file with a ".so" extension, and which is stored uncompressed in the zip archive, to a 4096-byte page boundary.
 This facilitates directly loading shared libraries from inside a zip archive.

+Adding the "-z" option will Zopfli-recompress all compressed files within the zip archive.
+Zopfli provides compression roughly 5% better than zlib, while remaining completely compatible with zlib decoders.